-The UCC2891/2/3/4 family of PWM controllers is designed to simplify implementation of the various active clamp/reset switching power topologies.
+The UCC2897 PWM controller simplifies implementation of the various active clamp/reset and synchronous rectifier switching power topologies.

-The UCC289x is a peak current-mode, fixed-frequency, high-performance pulse width modulator.
-It includes the logic and the drive capability for the auxiliary switch with a simple method of programming the critical delays for proper active clamp operation.
+Based on the UCC2891 active-clamp controller the UCC2897 is a peak current-mode, fixedfrequency, high-performance pulse width modulator.
+It includes the logic and the drive capability for the P-channel auxiliary switch along with a simple method of programming the critical delays for proper active clamp operation.